A new way of living has emerged in recent years, one inspired by the community-driven villages of our past.

 In this article, we’ll explain to you everything you need to know about coliving including the benefits, the business model, and exactly what it has to do with coworking.

 What is coliving?

-Coliving is a housing arrangement where people from different households live in a single shared space.
+Coworking + Housing, also known as coliving, is a housing arrangement where people from different households live in a single shared space.
 They have access to shared amenities and live in a communal way, contributing equally to maintaining the household.